JamieMason/syncpack/DEPENDENCIES.md

 # syncpack

-Manage multiple package.json files, such as in Lerna Monorepos and Yarn Workspaces
+Manage multiple package.json files, such as in Lerna Monorepos and Yarn/Pnpm Workspaces

 ## Installation